 Instead of going toe-to-toe with those significant brands, Etsy took the route of preserving the open crafts fairs tradition, rather than positioning as another website where you can sell whatever you want, Etsy branded itself as the marketplace to buy and sell handmade, vintage and unique factory-manufactured items.

 Which is why, with over 54 million users registered, the company recorded over $1.93 billion worth of sales made on the platform by 2014, making it one of the healthier and most profitable ecologies of e-commerce out there for you to take advantage of in case your products align with the platform.

 However, as particular as Etsy’s products are, given the niche they trade in, the site is at the end of the day, just another search engine.

 A search engine designed and targeted to connect sellers with products within its niche, with buyers looking precisely for those kinds of things.
-Which means that, beyond their traditional focus and unique piece of the market they are catering to, SEO for Etsy is an essential component, necessary for any store or seller on the platform to thrive.
+Which means that, beyond their traditional focus and unique piece of the market they are catering to, SEO Service for Etsy is an essential component, necessary for any store or seller on the platform to thrive.

 SEO (short for Search Engine Optimization) is a blanket term used to denote the strategies, techniques, and principles that can (and need to) be taken advantage of, to have your product or store rank higher on a website’s search results.